skeezerbean/SPP-LegionV2-Management/README.md

 ### Changes -

+**0.0.2.2** - Added ability to set BattleNet password, which is also required if changing BattleNet login because of how the password hash is created in TrinityCore

 **0.0.2.1** - ** PLEASE NOTE** The .exe file name has changed and the old one should be deleted.
 Revamped GUI, added some account/character management

 -- Working - listing/changing current account/character information